There are several types of pavement in the road construction based on the design criteria.

-These pavements are systems coated with high-quality expensive materials, where pressure is extreme and low-quality materials are positioned within the decrease layers.
+These conventional layered flexible pavements are systems coated with high-quality expensive materials, where pressure is extreme and low-quality materials are positioned within the decrease layers.

-These pavements have a sufficient flexural strength to transfer the wheel load over a large area.
+These rigit pavement have a sufficient flexural strength to transfer the wheel load over a large area.

-Since there is just one layer of material between concrete and sub-grade, this layer may be known as a base or sub-base course.
+Since there is only one layer of material between concrete and sub-grade, this layer may be known as a base or sub-base course.

-Due to its relative stiffness, the pavement structure distributes the load over a large area with just one, or at most two, structural layers.
+Due to its relative stiffness, the pavement structure distributes the load over a large area with just one, or two structural layers.